threader/PC-Tuning/docs/configure-nvidia.md

 - Run setup.exe to install the driver.

+    - If setup fails however you followed the steps above correctly, try redownload the driver & follow the steps again.
+Some users have reported this is due to a corrupted download.

 - Open CMD & enter the commands below to remove & disable telemetry.

     ```bat